Information communication technology (ICT)

 Distinction between E-commerce and E-business

 E-commerce is any transaction completed over a computer-mediated network that involves the transfer of ownership or rights to use goods and services.
 E-business is broader than e-commerce and include the transaction based e-commerce businesses and those who run traditionally but cater to online activities as well.
+An e-business can run any portion of its internal processes online, including inventory management, risk management, finance, human resources.
+For a business to be e-commerce and e-business, it must both sell products online.

 Ways in which ICT can be used to Improve Efficiency of Business Operations